 Commands are programs intended to be invoked directly by the user, in contradistinction to subroutines, which are intended to be called by the user's programs.
 Commands generally reside in directory /bin (for bin ary programs).
-This directory is searched automatically by the command line interpreter.
 Some programs also reside in /usr/bin, to save space in /bin.
 Some programs classified as commands are located elsewhere; this fact is indicated in the appropriate sections.